anirudhjak06/Regression-Analysis-in-R/README.md

 - The packages mentioned in the top of the code must be intsalled.
 - The Life Expectancy Dataset must be installed for using/importing it.

-By, following these steps, the code will start executing smoothly without no errors.
+By following these steps, the code will start executing smoothly without no errors.

 ## Group Members